Welcome to today's edition of the Rush 24-7 podcast.

 I mean, that's not what it is.

-That's that's not how this is supposed to work.
+That's not how this is supposed to work.

-And that's that's what Spectre's essentially saying.
+And that's what Specter is essentially saying.

-They didn't say I think Bush ought to nominate a balanced candidate.
+They didn't say, I think Bush ought to nominate a balanced candidate.

 They didn't say that at all.

-I uh did not go to the White House incognito, so it was apparent that I was there.
+I did not go to the White House incognito, so it was apparent that I was there.

 A lot of people were talked to.